na-na-hi/renget/archive/hdg-nai-v3.md

 One major improvement to be made is how images are captioned as part of training, which would also greatly affect how prompts are written.
 This has been proven by [Microsoft](https://cdn.openai.com/papers/dall-e-3.pdf), [Google](https://arxiv.org/pdf/2310.16656.pdf), and Facebook [(1)](https://ai.meta.com/research/publications/emu-enhancing-image-generation-models-using-photogenic-needles-in-a-haystack/), [(2)](https://github.com/facebookresearch/DCI).
 This is what makes models like Microsoft's DALL-E 3 incredibly powerful and follow prompts extremely well.

 NAI's code from the 2022 leak indicates images were simply captioned with a subset of tags from the corresponding image on Danbooru, shuffled in a random order.
-This is why prompting currently only consists of providing a list of tags, and why outputs generally feel very "stiff", or have trouble generalizing concepts or deassociating artist traits.
+This is why prompting currently only consists of providing a list of tags, and why outputs generally feel very "stiff" or sterile, or have trouble generalizing concepts or deassociating artist traits.

 Another major improvement would be sourcing images from websites beyond Danbooru (currently NAI's only source due to it's wealth of tagged data).